rafael-santiago/eel/README.md

     libeel_plugboard(M3, 1).r = 'Z';
 ```

-As you should know, according to the ``U-boat`` specs there are six swap pairs.
+As you should know, according to the ``M3`` specs there are ten swap pairs.

 #### How to change a rotor position?